data-integrations/wrangler/docs/directives/set-columns.md

   "c" : "2",
   "d" : "3",
   "e" : "4",
-  "body_5" : "5"   ---> Note this was not assigned the name as expected.
+  "body_5" : "5"
 }
 ```
+Note that the last field (`body_5`) was not assigned the expected name.

-In order to make this right, you would have to add a [DROP](drop.md) directive to the mix.
-So, it would be as follows:
+In order to correct this, a [drop](drop.md) directive is required:

 ```
-  parse-as-csv body , true
+  parse-as-csv body , false
   drop body
   set columns a,b,c,d,e
 ```

-Now, you'r record would look as follows:
+The result would be this record:

 ```
 {